How Does DNA Work?

 So you've got a bunch of DNA hanging around in the nucleus.
 It's time to express some genes.

-A dedicated protein known as RNA polymerase attaches itself to the DNA.
+A dedicated molecule known as RNA polymerase attaches itself to your DNA.
 It teases apart the two strands of the double helix, unwinding the ladder as it travels along the length of a gene.

-This exposes the DNA anti-sense strand, which contains complementary bases according to the DNA sense strand.
+This exposes the anti-sense strand, which contains complementary bases according to the sense strand.

 DNA Transcription Illustration

-How DNA transcription works.
-(1) In initiation, RNA polymerase binds to a promoter sequence at the start of a gene and (2) unwinds the double helix to expose the anti-sense strand.
-(3) In elongation, RNA polymerase reads the DNA template one base at a time, constructing a pre-mRNA transcript from free-floating nucleotides.
+How DNA transcription works: (1) The initiation phase sees RNA polymerase bind to a promoter sequence at the start of a gene and (2) unwind the double helix to expose the anti-sense strand.
+(3) In the elongation phase, RNA polymerase reads the DNA template one base at a time and constructs a pre-mRNA transcript from free-floating nucleotides.
 (4) RNA polymerase re-winds the original strands into a double helix.
 (5) The pre-mRNA strand is cut loose when RNA polymerase reaches a terminator sequence at the end of a gene.

 It's a beautiful molecular dance.
 And it's happening at astonishing speed in your cells right now, all driven by spontaneous chemical interactions.